DeniseMak/nlpstats-proto/testing/readme.md

 * Yellow results if things change above.
 Grey tabs if impossible, highlight current tab
 * Set fixed x dimension and  SVG Size
 * NBSP in table
-* Separate test statistic and confidence interval

-* Tooltips wider than tall.
 * Make first column of tables wider in css
 * result div should be totally hidden before run is pressed
 * Take good screenshots in SVG.